 Troubleshoot an Attendant That Never Shuts Down

-Do you have an attendant that never seems to turn itself off?
+Do you have an attendant that stays on all night and never seems to turn itself off?
 Read on.

 From this, we can deduce that if the attendant is not shutting down when it should, one of two things is happening: